 An in-depth study of the recent literature in English of one or more writers whose cultural identification is with one of the former colonies of the British Empire, as it was defined at the beginning of the 20th century.
 Literature in the English language, written by authors of African, Caribbean, Pacific Island, East Asian, or South Asian cultures may be included.

-GLS 490 Independent Study in GLS 1-4 Credits
+GLS 490 Independent Study: Research and Creative Expression 1-4 Credits

 This course allows students with permission of the instructor to conduct an independent